 - Downloadable CPD certificates

-The material is drawn from the November 2015 blog posts on Free Movement.
+The material is all drawn from the November 2016 blog posts on Free Movement.

 If you listen to podcasts on your mobile phone, you can subscribe for free via iTunes here, Stitcher here or point your podcast player to podcast feed for Free Movement.
 Using a mobile device and subscribing has the advantage that each new podcast can be automatically downloaded for listening to on the go.